cloudui/triton/README.md

 ## Kernels

 ### RMSNorm
-Row-wise normalization used in Llama, Mistral, etc. Each Triton program handles one row — loads the full row, computes `sqrt(mean(x^2) + eps)`, normalizes, and scales by a learned weight. **4.5-6.4x faster than PyTorch.**
+Row-wise normalization used in Llama, Mistral, etc. Each Triton program handles one row — loads the full row, computes `sqrt(mean(x^2) + eps)`, normalizes, and scales by a learned weight. **3.3-4.9x faster than PyTorch.**

 ### SwiGLU
 Gated activation: `SwiGLU(x, gate) = x * silu(gate)`.
 Elementwise operation — each Triton program processes a flat block of elements. **1.5-2.3x faster than PyTorch.**

 ### Fused RMSNorm + SwiGLU
 Combines normalization and activation into a single kernel to avoid an extra round trip to HBM.
-In a standard transformer FFN, these run back-to-back, so fusing them halves global memory accesses. **5-6x faster than PyTorch, 3-4x faster than torch.compile.**
+In a standard transformer FFN, these run back-to-back, so fusing them halves global memory accesses. **3-6x faster than PyTorch, 1.3-6x faster than torch.compile.**

 ### Softmax
-Numerically stable softmax with row-wise max subtraction for fp16 precision. **4-9x faster than PyTorch, 1.2-1.8x faster than native.**
+Numerically stable softmax with row-wise max subtraction for fp16 precision. **3.5-8x faster than PyTorch, 1.0-1.8x faster than native.**

 ### Naive Attention
 Single-head scaled dot-product attention: `softmax(Q @ K^T / sqrt(d_k)) @ V`.
 All three operations fused into one kernel.
-Only works for short sequences (must fit in one block). **1.9-2.3x faster than PyTorch, 1.2-1.6x faster than native.**
+Block size scales with sequence length, but performance degrades at longer sequences since the entire attention row must fit in one block. **1.0-2.5x faster than PyTorch at short sequences.** FlashAttention removes this limitation via tiling.

 ### FlashAttention-2 (Full)
 Batched multi-head FlashAttention-2 with optional causal masking.
 Tiled attention with online softmax, `tl.dot` for tensor core acceleration, causal early exit optimization, and `exp2` hardware intrinsics.
 O(N) memory instead of O(N²). **Achieves 84-115% of PyTorch's production FlashAttention (Tri Dao's CUDA implementation) on A100.**